 These poignant signs of aging may pull at your heartstrings, but may not mean much about your older dog’s overall health.
 As time goes by, though, signs of aging may become more dramatic: nighttime wandering, disorientation, difficulty with stairs, accidents in the house.

 At this point, your dog is entering a twilight time.
 You can see the horizon—a last illness or that last visit to the vet—but you’re not ready to give up.
-With a little effort, you can provide your dog with the comfort he needs during the last bit of time you share.
+With a little effort, you can provide your senior dog care and the comfort he needs during the last bit of time you share.
 (Providing him with love is a given.)

 GET THE BARK NEWSLETTER IN YOUR INBOX!